 They also mentioned that they are happy to tailor our talks and the objects we bring out form the store to your groups own specific interests.

-Admission is free for Hammersmith & Fulham residents and Society members.
+Admission is free for Hammersmith and Fulham residents and Society members.

 Events and Community Outreach

-Our learning activities are one of our core objectives and are highly valued with almost 500 pupils participating in our school programmes every year.
+The learning activities are one of our core objectives.
+These are highly valued with almost 500 pupils participating in our school programmes every year.
 Community engagement and involvement with all sections of the community, is also a priority.
-We have strong links in the local and wider community, including a long-established partnership with the Hammersmith & Fulham Macbeth Centre.
-We welcome local groups and have enjoyed recent visits from the Iranian Association and the Masbro Community Centre.
+With strong links in the local and wider community, including a long-established partnership with the Hammersmith and Fulham Macbeth Centre, the museum is open for all.

-We also offer the opportunity to hire our venue and beautiful historic rooms as well as our garden and we will soon become an approved venue for marriages and civil partnerships.
+You also have the opportunity to hire the venue and beautiful historic rooms as well as the garden.
+What’t more, they will soon become an approved venue for marriages and civil partnerships.

 Looking Ahead